If you’re applying for a role within your current company, you already have an advantage over external candidates.

 - What skills, experience, and education to include

-To make the process even faster, try our free online resume builder and get instant suggestions that’ll help your resume for a promotion stand out.
+To make the process even faster, try our free online resume builder and get instant suggestions that’ll help your resume stand out.

 The Value of Staying in the Same Company in Today’s Job Market

 Staying with the same employer is becoming more common in today’s job market.
-According to the U.S. Bureau of Labor Statistics (BLS), the median time workers spend with their current employer is 3.9 years as of January 2024, with those in management roles averaging 5.7 years.
-This shows that people tend to stay longer at companies that offer chances to grow.
+According to the U.S. Bureau of Labor Statistics (BLS), the median time workers spend with their current employer is 3.9 years, with those in management roles averaging 5.7 years

-Also, recent reports from early 2024 show that switching jobs is not as profitable as it used to be, which is causing fewer people to change employers.
+Also, reports show that switching jobs is not as profitable as it used to be, which is causing fewer people to change employers.

-This makes applying for an internal position or promotion a smart move for advancing your career while staying within your current company.
+This makes applying for an internal position or promotion a smart move for advancing your career.

 What To Do Before Writing Your Resume for an Internal Promotion

-Before applying for an internal position, your resume must meet the standards of the job you are trying to secure.
+Before applying for an internal position, your resume must meet the requirements of the role you’re trying to secure.

 Since you’re already in the company, you’ll want to use your home-field advantage.

-There are some great ways to prepare to write an effective resume that will get you that new role.
+There are some great ways to prepare to write an effective resume that will secure the promotion.

 1. Study the job opening